-Green Neon Tetra (Paracheirodon simulans) Fish Species Profile
+Green Neon Tetra (Paracheirodon simulans) Species Profile & Care Guide

 The Green Neon Tetra is an excellent looking, peaceful fish that are relatively easy to take care of.
 However, this fish is not recommended for the community aquarium due to its small size and somewhat specific requirements.
 Ideally, these should be maintained alone or at most with small, non-aggressive fish.